-Don't lose an entire estate paying for a nursing home or long-term care... even if a loved one is already receiving care!

-See our FREE 24/7 Online Video Course with FREE Planning Tools to download at safeplanningseminars.net
+paying for a nursing home or long-term care... even if a loved one is already receiving care!
+See our FREE 24/7 Online Video Course with FREE Planning Tools to download at safeplanningseminars.net Or Call us at 318-869-3133

-- Avoid losing all your savings and investments! - Your home is now a bigger target than ever-learn ways to protect it! - Avoid leaving a spouse financially devastated! - Does your will leave everything to your spouse?
-It might be a HUGE MISTAKE! - How could changing Medicaid rules and Expanded Medicaid affect you?
-Do you know how a spouse can receive up to \$3,160 per month of the income of their spouse in a nursing home and have - their care paid for even while owning substantial assets?
-Do you understand Gifting Rules, Look-Back Periods, how Medicaid treats common "tax loopholes" and ignores prenuptial agreements?
+- Avoid losing all your savings and investments!
+Your home is now a bigger target t arn ways to - protect it!
+Avoid leaving a spouse financially devastated! - Does your will leave everything to your spouse?
+It might be a HUGE MISTAKE! - How could changing Medicaid rules and Expanded Medicaid affect you? - Do you know how a spouse can receive up to \$3,160 per month of the income of their spouse in a nursing home and have - their care paid for even while owning substantial assets?
+Do you understand Gifting Rules, Look-Back Periods, how - Medicaid treats common "tax loopholes" and ignores prenuptial agreements?
 Find out! - Could an Irrevocable Trust become your worst enemy?
-Learn the pitfalls and traps! - Do you know why it may be a bad idea to put kids' names on your accounts? - Do you know how preserving assets can better assure a patient's quality of care and quality of life? - Is a loved one already in a nursing home or receiving care?
-Find out why it may not be too late to save their estate!
+Learn the pitfalls and traps! - Do you know why it may be a bad idea to put kids' names on your accounts? - Do you know how preserving assets can better assure a patient's quality of care and quality of life?
+Is a loved one already in a nursing home or receiving care? - Find out why it may not be too late to save their estate!